JHolling/datasciencecoursera/CodeBook.md

 DataSet 	      --        Test or Train: listing data set

-tBodyAccelerometermeanX  ..  -1 min to 1 max : for all calucations below.
+                  --        1 min to 1 max : for all calucations below.
+tBodyAccelerometermeanX
 tBodyAccelerometermeanY
 tBodyAccelerometermeanZ
 tGravityAccelerometermeanX